 Storage of natural baits

-	Live baits are hard to keep alive especially during warmer seasons.
-But you can do the following tips will increase your chances of keeping bait alive;
+Live baits are hard to keep alive, especially during warmer seasons.
+But you use the following tips to increase your chances of keeping your bait alive;

 Crappie fishing lures

 Lures are designed to trick fish into thinking they’ve found an easy meal.
 Lures come in a variety of shapes and appearances which offer a plethora of different actions, scents and even sounds, all designed to make fish bite.